Congregation dress code

 - Plain black or a black dinner jacket and trousers.
 A jacket is mandatory even in hot weather.

-- Unornamented plain black and conservative in style.
+- Unornamented plain black, of sober style.
 Sandals, boots or shoes with buckles are not permitted.

 - These need to be plain black.
 Dresses may have a plain white collar.

-- You must wear a pair of tights — natural or black (black is preferred).
-No white or patterned tights.
+- You must wear a pair of tights — natural or black (black preferred); white or patterned tights are not permitted.